chrisjalinsky/dhcp-pxe-coreos/README.md

 ```

 ###The vagrant environment:
 Here is a yaml representation of the dynamic inventory.
-The idea is to use a JSON API for inventory, so:
+The idea is to use a JSON API to retrieve dynamic inventory, it's currently static:

 NOTE: ansible user's ssh private key file is using $HOME.
 Adjust accordingly.